YasenKurtev/react-weather-app/README.md

 # 🌦️ React Weather App

-A weather app for displaying daily and weekly weather for a current city.
+A weather app which displays daily and weekly weather for a current city.

 ## 💻 Used technologies and libraries